vuejs/v2.vuejs.org/source/api/index.md

 - **Usage:**

-  Log the current instance data as a plain object, which is more console-inspectable than a bunch of getter/setters.
+  Log the current instance data as a plain object, which is more inspection-friendly than a bunch of getter/setters.
 Also accepts an optional key.

   ``` js
   vm.$log() // logs entire ViewModel data